apache/flink-web/reviewing-prs.md

 * Does the code format follow Flink’s checkstyle pattern?
 * Does the code avoid to introduce additional compiler warnings?

-Some code style guidelines can be found in the [Flink Code Style Page](https://flink.apache.org/contribute-code.html#code-style)
+Some code style guidelines can be found in the [Flink Code Style Page]({{ site.baseurl }}/contribute-code.html#code-style)

 ## Review Template

 The following template should be posted as a comment to every new pull request.

 ```
-# Review Progress
+### Review Progress

-[ ] 1.
+* [ ] 1.
 The contribution is well-described.
-[ ] 2.
+* [ ] 2.
 There is consensus that the contribution should go into to Flink.
-[ ] 3.
-Does not need specific attention | Needs specific attention for X | Has attention for X by Y
+* [ ] 3.
+[Does not need specific attention | Needs specific attention for X | Has attention for X by Y]
-[ ] 4.
+* [ ] 4.
 The architectural approach is sound.
-[ ] 5.
+* [ ] 5.
 Overall code quality is good.

-Please see the [Pull Request Review Guide]() if you have questions about the review process.
+Please see the [Pull Request Review Guide](https://flink.apache.org/reviewing-prs.html) if you have questions about the review process.
 ```

 Reviewers should tick off the boxes to indicate the progress of the review.